scunning1987/html5_graphics_with_aws_elemental_medialive/README.md

 ### Using the MediaLive Scheduling feature to trigger the overlay

-Follow the instructions in [this blog post](https://aws.amazon.com/blogs/media/awse-enhance-live-stream-html5-motion-graphics/), which outlines how to use MediaLive scheduling functionality to enable/disable the motion graphics overlay
+Follow the instructions in [this blog post](https://aws.amazon.com/blogs/media/awse-enhance-live-stream-html5-motion-graphics/), which outlines how to use MediaLive scheduling functionality to enable/disable the motion graphics overlay.
+You will need your html page URL for this part...

 ## Securing the Deployment